 By adopting this self-confident, fearless attractive guy, he gets Marla and despite being aloof she keeps coming back.

-This is a good perception of having masculine qualities, he is not needy, clinging or pathetic.
+This is a good perception of having masculine qualities, he is not needy, clingy or pathetic.
 He is confident, funny and takes the lead.
 All important attributes for a man who wants to take control of a relationship.

 “If you died right now, how would you feel about your life?”

 That is the question Tyler asks the narrator in the car, this forces the narrator to admit he would not feel anything good.
-Tyler acts as an element of the narrators personality that wants people to be there best.
+Tyler acts as an element of the narrators personality that wants people to be their best.